GitTrolls/medusa/docs/content/contribution-guidelines.md

 ## Sidebar

-When you add a new page to the documentation, you must add the new page in `www/docs/sidebars.js` under the `docsSidebar`.
+When you add a new page to the documentation, you must add the new page in `www/docs/sidebars.js` under the `tutorialSidebar`.
 You can learn more about the syntax used [here](https://docusaurus.io/docs/sidebar/items).

 ### Terminology

 When the documentation page is a conceptual or overview documentation, the label in the sidebar should start with a noun.

 When the documentation page is a tutorial documentation, the label in the sidebar should start with a verb.
 An exception of this rule are integration documentations and upgrade guides.

-### Character Count

-The character count of the sidebar item's label must be at most twenty seven characters.

 ## Notes and Additional Information